BonnieCSE/SISTR/simulations/README.md

 ### Output file format:
 The output file will be a tab delimited file with 2 columns: s (s value used), freqs (corresponding allele frequencies)
 Each row is a separate simulation.
-The file is named in the format per_opt-allele.txt
+The file is named in the format \[per\]_\[opt-allele\].txt

 ## Command to generate a LRT lookup table
-Note: If you want to generate your own lookup tables, you must generate 46 LRT lookup tables, two for each period/optimal allele combination below.
+Note: If you choose to generate your own lookup tables, you must generate 46 LRT lookup tables, two for each period/optimal allele combination below.
 One lookup table contains a variety of s values from 0 to 1 inclusive, while the other table only contains information regarding s = 0.
 List of optimal alleles per period to simulate: period 2, optimal alleles 11-20; period 3, optimal alleles 5-13; period 4, optimal alleles 7-10

 Example command for lookup table with a variety of s values: